jshlbrd/jshlbrd.github.io/content/writing/2023_bluenomicon.md

    - analytics
 ---

-I contributed the chapter "Building Loosely Coupled Threat Detection Systems" to Splunk SURGe's book, [Bluenomicon: The Network Defender’s Compendium](https://www.splunk.com/en_us/blog/security/bluenomicon-the-network-defender-s-compendium.html).
-The book is a collection of essays from security professionals on a variety of topics, from threat hunting to incident response to cloud security, and it's free.
-I also have a few copies if anyone wants one.
+I contributed the chapter "Building Loosely Coupled Threat Detection Systems" to Splunk SURGe's book, [Bluenomicon: The Network Defender’s Compendium](https://www.splunk.com/en_us/form/the-network-defenders-compendium.html).
+The book is a collection of essays from security professionals on a variety of topics, from threat hunting to incident response to cloud security, and it's "free" (requires contact info).
+I also have several physical copies if anyone wants one.